All Episodes

 I went and Googled it and found that he actually had.

-Yeah, and by the Senator from Illinois.
+Yeah, and by the senator from Illinois.

 Yes.

-Uh in fact, uh Daly's son, this is from November 30th of 2004.
+In fact, Daly's son, this is from November 30th of 2004.

-Patrick Daly is his name, says he left West Point during his freshman year when he was 18 years old, and always remembered their motto, duty, honor country.
+Says he left West Point during his freshman year when he was 18 years old and always remembered their motto, duty, honor, country.

-They ought to listen to Daly on this because there's a whole host of Americans that feel this, the words of Dick Durbin on a personal, deeply personal level.
+And they ought to listen to Daly on this because there's a whole host of Americans that feel this, the words of Dick Durbin on a personal, deeply personal level.

 Back after this, folks, stay with us.